222093271/sit323-sit737-2025-prac6c/README.md

 Once the Kubernetes environment was verified and the deployment was successfully applied, the next step involved **interacting with the application** that was running inside the Kubernetes cluster.

 Kubernetes pods do not expose their applications to the host machine by default.
-Therefore, in order to test and access the deployed web application in a browser, the student used the `kubectl port-forward` command.
+Therefore, in order to test and access the deployed web application in a browser, it used the `kubectl port-forward` command.

 ### 3.1 Verifying the Running Pods